ghostdogpr/caliban/vuepress/docs/docs/gateway.md

   )
 ```

-Clients see the new names; the remote service still receives the original ones.
+Clients see the new names.
+The remote service still receives the original ones.

 You can rename types, fields, and arguments, and hide types, fields, optional arguments, and optional input fields.
 Enum values and input-field names stay as they are.
 Invalid or conflicting changes fail at startup.